Live! Live! Live! (EP)

 Live!
 Live!
-Live! is a live EP by the Detroit, Michigan punk rock band The Suicide Machines, released in 1998 by Hollywood Records.
-It was a promotional EP released in preparation for their then-upcoming album Battle Hymns.
-It contains three songs recorded during performances on December 27 and 28, 1997 at St. Andrew's Hall in Detroit.
+Live! is a live EP by the Detroit-based punk rock band the Suicide Machines, released in 1998 by Hollywood Records.
+It was a promotional EP preceding their album Battle Hymns.
+It contains three songs recorded during performances on December 27 and 28, 1997, at St. Andrew's Hall in Detroit.
 The first two songs are tracks that appear on Battle Hymns, while the third, "Friends," was originally featured on the band's 1994 'Green World' cassette.
 The recording of "Hating Hate" from this EP was re-released on the compilation album The Least Worst of the Suicide Machines in 2002, along with a recording of "The Real You" from the same performance.